PawPuk/ClassHardnessImportance/README.md

   - Figure 6 from Supplementary Material (plot_class_level_results) - recall averaged over models of ensembles trained on subsets of datasets obtained via DLP and class-level pruning (CLP).
 Not implemented for CIFAR-100 due to too many classes.
-  - Figure 12 from the main text and Figure 5 from Supplementary Material (compare_fclp_with_dlp) - recall averaged over classes for ensembles trained on subsets of datasets obtained via DLP and CLP.
+  - Figure 12 from the main text and Figure 5 from Supplementary Material (compare_clp_with_dlp) - recall averaged over classes for ensembles trained on subsets of datasets obtained via DLP and CLP.

 ### Important